 -I tend to follow along with speech docs and read a lot of evidence after the debate, both for my own understanding and for resolving arguments.

--Arg not team for anything except conditionality.
+-Arg not team for anything but conditionality.

 -2NC CPs out of straight turns feel gross and lazy to me.